case study 2

 Aspire Family Mediation are open to any enquires and question you may have about the mediation process.

-Ian and Sarah were considering their divorce, and what would happen to their two children after the process was complete.
-They decided that mediation would be the best way forward for them to sort out their problems and to minimise the impact on the children.
-They had both read through the information on our website and we had spoken to each of them on the phone about mediation.
+Ian and Sarah were considering their divorce following separation, and wanted to discuss what would happen to their two children after the divorce process was complete.
+They decided that mediation would be the best way forward for them to sort out their problem, to discuss their disputes and to minimise the impact on the children.
+They had both read through the information on our website and we had spoken to each of them on the phone about mediation to help them come to solutions and agreements to child arrangments.

 Pete called our offices in a very distraught state.
 His partner, Debbie, had decided that he should not have access to their child after their separation.

 We talked to Pete about whether there were any substantive reasons, such as ongoing legal issues, which would account for Debbie’s actions.
-When it seemed that these did not exist, we advised that Pete and Debbie should consider mediation.
+When it seemed that these did not exist, we advised that Pete and Debbie should consider mediation as a solution to work through and reasons that had created this situation.

 Pete was initially very sceptical about our decision.
-He considered that Debbie was most unreasonable, and that she would only grant access if he pursued a legal route.
+He considered that Debbie was most unreasonable, and that she would only grant access if he pursued a legal route via the court.
 We managed to convince Pete that it would be a good idea if we talked to Debbie to explore the possibility of mediation.

-With Debbie’s permission, she agreed to attend a meeting with us, called a MIAMS meeting (Mediation Information and Assessment) which is a precursor to mediation.
+With Debbie’s permission, she agreed to attend an initial online meeting with us, called a MIAMS meeting (Mediation Information and Assessment) which is a precursor to mediation and gives everyone a chance to learn more about mediation and find out if mediation would be suitable.

 With Debbie and Pete present, we were also able to talk to their child about what mediation would involve.
 Despite Debbie’s reservations, it seemed that mediation was a suitable route for them to follow.
 There were two sides to the story, and Debbie considered that Pete was too unreliable to take care of their daughter as his work and social obligations sometimes got in the way.